Christian Lundgaard: 2021

 Lundgaard driving the Dallara F2 2018 during the 2021 Silverstone Formula 2 round.

-He was retained by ART Grand Prix for the 2021 FIA Formula 2 season.
-On his new deal, Lundgaard aimed to improve on consistency and fight for the title.
+Lundgaard was retained by ART Grand Prix for the 2021 FIA Formula 2 season.
+On his new deal, he aimed to improve on consistency and fight for the title.
 However, his season would not go as planned.

 At the Bahrain season opener, Lundgaard qualified second behind fellow Alpine junior Guanyu Zhou, losing out by 0.003 seconds.
 He described that his small deficit to Zhou "hurts".
 In sprint race 1, Lundgaard made up places at the start and finished sixth.
 In sprint race 2, Lundgaard dropped from fifth to seventh, then clipped the back of Lirim Zendeli whilst trying to overtake him, causing a puncture for Zendeli's car.
 Lundgaard was handed a ten-second penalty, which was served during the safety car.
 Lundgaard would eventually finish in second.
 He did not appear on the podium due to a post-race penalty caused by a safety car infringement, but the penalty was later rescinded and his finishing position was reinstated to second.
 In the feature race, Lundgaard took the lead on softer tyres, but lost the lead on lap thirteen to Piastri.
 Following a safety car restart on lap 19, Lundgaard lost positions to other drivers on fresher tyres and finished tenth, later dropping to twelfth due to a safety car infringement.

 In Monaco, Lundgaard qualified eighth, starting third in sprint race 1.
 He overtook Felipe Drugovich at the start but on lap twelve, smoke started pouring out the rear of his car, in which Drugovich described driving behind Lundgaard "a nightmare".
 Three laps later, Lundgaard retired at Mirabeau.
 In sprint race 2, Lundgaard collided with the wall at Mirabeau but was able to continue, only to retire with a mechanical issue later in the race.
 In the feature race, Lundgaard finished tenth, but a post race penalty caused by speeding in the pit lane resulted in a time penalty which dropped him to twelfth.
 He then stated that "Nothing went my way" in the point-less round.